 Three things changed simultaneously between 2019 and 2026 that the old SaaS marketing playbook was not built to handle.

 First, paid acquisition costs inflated dramatically.
 Google CPC costs increased by more than 33 percent in 2025 alone.
 LinkedIn CPMs have risen proportionally as more B2B companies compete for the same enterprise audience.
-Thepaid channel economics that made growth-at-all-costs SaaSmarketing viable no longer produce the CAC ratios that make the math work at most companies' average contract values.
-The channels are more expensive and more crowded, and thebuyers using them are more sophisticated at identifying and ignoring promotional content.
+The paid channel economics that made growth-at-all-costs SaaS marketing viable no longer produce the CAC ratios that make the math work at most companies' average contract values.

 Second, buyer behavior shifted toward self-direction and peer validation.
-The enterprise software buyer of 2026 has grown up in an environment of abundant vendor marketingand is specifically trained to discount it.
-They trust peer recommendations, analyst assessments, community discussions, and increasingly AI-generated syntheses of market options.
-They are significantly further through their buying journey before they engage with any vendor than they were five years ago — which means the top-of-funnel paid campaigns designed to capture early-stage interest are increasingly meeting buyers who are already past the stage those campaigns are designed for.
+The enterprise software buyer of 2026 trusts peer recommendations, analyst assessments from Gartner and Forrester, community discussions on Reddit and Hacker News, and increasingly AI-generated syntheses of market options.
+They are significantly further through their buying journey before engaging with any vendor — which means the top-of-funnel paid campaigns designed to capture early-stage interest are increasingly meeting buyers who are already past the stage those campaigns are designed for.

 Third, AI-powered search has restructured how buyers discover software categories.
-When a buyer asks ChatGPT or Perplexity to summarize the competitive landscape for a software category, the answer they receive is generated from the content ecosystem — not from paid placements, not from retargeting cookies, not from lead scoring systems.
-Thecompanies that appear in those answers built their way there through organic authority, earned media, and content that answer engines treat as credible.
-That is a fundamentally different channel than the 2019 playbook was designed to dominate.
+When a buyer asks ChatGPT or Perplexity to summarize the competitive landscape for a software category, the answer they receive is generated from the content ecosystem — not from paid placements.
+The companies that appear in those answers built their way there through organic authority and earned media.
+The Who Controls AI Answers in Tech & B2B SaaS franchise maps exactly which sources — G2, Gartner, Stack Overflow, Reddit — those answers pull from.

 What the Updated Playbook Actually Looks Like